akira-kurogane/mongodb-guide/content/guide_intro/_index.md

 The takeaway for me was _the hardware specs were no longer some sort of fantasy numbers way above the user's reality_, which was a given for RDBMS-using application developers until then.
 If the hardware manufacturers have engineered their equipment to flick _x_ million or billion electrons per second from one silicon nano-suburb to another, I could now use _all_ those electrons for my data purposes.

-With the change in hardware-land to SSDs, and furthermore MongoDB's change to the WiredTiger storage engine, MongoDB users now usually enjoy throughput and latency will be somewhat higher than the figures above.
+With the change in hardware-land to SSDs, and furthermore MongoDB's change to the WiredTiger storage engine, MongoDB users now enjoy throughput and latency somewhat higher than the puny 30MB/s figure above.
 But the key point is to expect MongoDB to redline your _hardware's_ throughput and/or latency by the volume of _your_ data being moved, without the database software eating a noticeable chunk of the server capacity for itself.

 ### Go big